angx-system/angeliax/WALKTHROUGH.md

 ## Part 4 — Two bases, apart

-Elsewhere, a small settlement runs its own base from a single device, solar-powered, connectivity thin and intermittent.
-The first settlement's steward has spent a year logging the settlement's own work — water storage, energy systems — and, in time, partnered with a base two regions over.
+Elsewhere, a small settlement runs its own base from a single device, solar-powered, connectivity thin and intermittent. **Lina**, the first settlement's steward, has spent a year logging the settlement's own work — water storage, energy systems — and, in time, partnered with a base two regions over.
 The second settlement's base is verified.
-The first settlement's own energy node, curated into the second settlement's base, is verified too.
+Lina's own energy node, curated into the second settlement's base, is verified too.

-One evening, with a connection window open, the first settlement's steward queries energy nodes across the partner chain.
+One evening, with a connection window open, Lina queries energy nodes across the partner chain.

 **Operational tab → query: energy nodes → learning signals → "wiring fault"**